 Careful consideration has been given to Petitioner's allegations and symptoms.
 Petitioner has established that her mental condition could cause problems with daily and work functioning.
 However, the totality of the evidence does not support total disability.
-Petitioner's medically determinable impairments could reasonably be expected to produce alleged symptoms, but Petitioner's statements concerning the intensity, persistence and limiting effects of these symptoms are not entirely credible when compared to the limitations suggested by the objective medical evidence contained in the file.
+Petitioner's medically determinable impairments could reasonably be expected to produce alleged symptoms, Petitioner's statements concerning the intensity, persistence and limiting effects of these symptoms do not result in disability when compared to the limitations suggested by the objective medical evidence contained in the file.